awesomebrownies/morse-autoincorrect/JOURNAL.md

 }

 ```

 After compiling and uploading the code, the speaker didn't produce any sound.
-However, upon "jiggling" the 5V wire, a (pretty annoying) flat tone can be heard.
-For some reason, pressing the button also changed the tone of the sound being played.
-But if it works, don't fix it.
+However, upon "jiggling" the 5V wire, a flat tone can be heard (YAY).
+For whatever reason, pressing the button unintentially changes the tone of the sound.

-*1.5 hours spent*
+*2 hours spent*

 We want to add a TFT display such that the user can see what is being translated.
-However, since the current MCU doesn't have enough GPIO pins, we upgraded to a orpheus pico.
-We took some time soldering and straightening the pins because we recieved horizontal mount header pins and needed to straighen them out (took like an hour) (it was painful).
+However, since the current MCU doesn't have enough GPIO pins, we upgraded to a Orpheus Pico.
+We took some time soldering and straightening the pins because we recieved horizontal mount header pins and needed to straighen them out for the breadboard (took like an hour) (it was painful).

-Hardware-wise, I rewired everything and moved from arduino IDE to PlatformIO in preparation of adding external files to the project (and because I like VSCode more).
+After that, we rewired everything and moved from Arduino IDE to PlatformIO in preparation of adding external files to the project (and because VSCode is cooler).

-Hooked TFT display and got the backlight up.
+We hooked up the TFT display and got the backlight on, referencing this [guide](https://www.instructables.com/Rasberry-Pi-Zero-W-With-Arduino-TfT-ili9341/).

 <img width="450" height="700" alt="image" src="https://github.com/user-attachments/assets/17616fc7-21bf-4ae7-b838-f89dd452d873" />

-I spent like 30 minutes confused on why my firmware from PlatformIO wasn't uploading to the pico.
-I later realized I never specified the correct upload protocol.
+We spent like 30 minutes confused on why my firmware from PlatformIO wasn't uploading to the pico.
+The reason was because we didn't specify the upload protocol (picotool).

 The TFT display doesn't seem to be working, even after switching from SPI0 to SPI1 (because of the amp).
-After a couple hours of head-scratching, I decided to get the autocorrect feature working in the serial monitor first before moving on to the TFT issue.
+After a couple hours of head-scratching, we decided to get the autocorrect feature working in the serial monitor first before moving on to the TFT issue.

 ```cpp
 int16_t  sample = AMP;